MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 SCREEN SHOT GOES HERE

-## Fields required for Guides table
+## Fields required to create a Guides table

-The following fields are required to create any table:
+The following fields are required to create a Guides table:

 |Field name|Description|
 |-------------------------------|-------------------------------------------------|